You might know what you want to study, but what is the next step - how do you find your supervisor, how should you write a research proposal?

-If you're interested in a particular project, we suggest you contact the relevant academic before you apply, to introduce yourself and ask questions.
+If you're interested in a particular project, you must contact the relevant academic before you apply, to introduce yourself and ask questions.
 If you have your own research idea, contact the relevant School to discuss it with us.
 If you are unsure of who to contact, find someone in your field of interest and use the 'make a PhD enquiry' button.
 You might be asked to provide a short outline of your proposal to help us identify potential supervisors.

 4. Finalise your Research Proposal

-When you have spoken with an academic at Queen's and have developed your research ideas, it is time to finalise your research proposal.
+After you have spoken with an academic at Queen's and have developed your research ideas, it is time to finalise your research proposal.
 View our guide to writing a research proposal.Writing a Research Proposal

 6. Get your decision